-...specializes in the study and performance of music composed for chorus and orchestra.
-The group is auditioned and is comprised of students from many scholastic disciplines within the University as well as interested singers from the greater Chippewa Valley and Eau Claire community.
+...specializes in the study and performance of extended works composed for choir with instrumental accompaniment.
+The group is composed of students, faculty, and staff from many scholastic disciplines within the University as well as interested singers from the greater Chippewa Valley and Eau Claire community.

 Symphonic Choir meets:

 For more information about this ensemble, please contact Dr. Chris McGinley.